-I remembered why I was in the relationship in the first place.
+I Remembered Why I Was in the Relationship in the First place.

 I got married to a woman I absolutely fell in love with in every way.
 We had two amazing sons.
 And somehow, it fell apart.
 It was a shock to realize that what I had taken for granted — the four of us, together, for the rest of our lives — was not a given.
 I always had the same thought turn up in my head: We are supposed to be old and wrinkly together sitting on a porch somewhere reminiscing.
 That was the plan.
 The long haul.
 Instead of using that as a way to mope, everything I did and said was done solely to get to that porch with my wife, being old together.

 When my wife and I were going through it, it seemed like everyone had advice.
 I heard it all and ignored most of it.
 I just knew that no matter what led to that point, my friends and family were going to around me and be on my side.
 The same was true of my wife’s friends and family.
 I felt that nobody was concerned about right or wrong.
 It was a true civil war.
-I filtered through mountains of advice of what to do and what to say.
+I filtered through mountains of advice of what to do and what to say to save my marriage.
 I formed my own mantra from it all and went with it, which brings me to number 3.

-I allowed myself to sleep on it.
+I Allowed Myself to Sleep on it.

 Every decision I made during the day regarding my situation with my wife, my family, my children all had to pass one test: When I went to sleep that night, and put my head on the pillow, I had to believe that my decision was the right one.
 If I ultimately could not say that just before I went to sleep, I had to consider another course of action.
 I had to be at peace with myself during this process.
-I was trying to preserve a marriage and do the right thing for our two boys.
+I was trying to save a marriage and do the right thing for our two boys.
 Difficult, for sure, but worth the effort regardless of the outcome.

 Throughout our break, separation, whatever we called it, I made sure that we did things as a family.
 We attended birthday parties for the kids together, we had family outings.
 If we were both free, we went to dinner with the kids.
 After all, we weren’t divorced.
 Despite not being on the same page with each other, we could both agree that we were still a team committed to raising our kids together.
 Whatever happened to our relationship, we would still be on that team.
 I approached it as good practice for the future, whatever it may be.